koelslaw/documentation/topics/rhel/README.md

     - Click `Select Profile`
     - Click `Done`
 1. Next click `Installation Destination`
-    - Select the hard disk you want to install RHEL to, likely it is already selected unless you have more than 1 drive
+    - Select the hard disk you want to install RHEL to, likely it is already selected unless you have more than one drive
       - Click `Automatic Partitioning` and then click the checkbox that says `I would like to make additional space.`
       - Click `Done`
       - There will be a popup window, in the bottom right, click `Delete All` and then `Reclaim Space`